tothcsa/weather-checker-cc-pptr/README.md

 ## What are the test steps?

+The test

-- Opens the homepage,
+- opens the homepage,
-- Accepts the cookies.
+- accepts the cookies,
+- launches a search,
+- does a few checks.

 ## Expected output